 Rehab Group Board Members:

-Ann Duffy is a Chartered Accountant by profession and has been with Fyffes, a leading international importer and distributor of tropical produce, for over 25 years and is currently Director Corporate Affairs.
+Ann Duffy is a Chartered Accountant by profession and worked with Fyffes, a leading international producer, importer and distributor of tropical produce, for over 25 years.
 She is a member of the Institute of Directors having successfully completed the Chartered Director Programme with the award of a Certificate and Diploma in Company Direction.
-Ann is currently an external member of the Trinity College Dublin Audit Committee
+Ann recently completed her second term as an external member of the Trinity College Dublin Audit Committee.

 Kevin Marshall is responsible for developing, designing and implementing education strategy for Microsoft Ireland.
 He has worked on public policy projects in technology curriculum design, and has served on the boards of a number of educational institutions.
 He has a strong personal interest in improving opportunities for people with a learning disability.

 Ian Brady is Head of the Institutional Advisory Group at Davy, where he advises institutions ranging from charities to corporations on how to preserve and grow their assets.
 A significant element of his work involves engaging with the non-profit entities he advises on financial strategies that can allow them to sustain and enhance their valuable Mission.
 Ian has qualifications in business, finance, financial planning, law, corporate governance and non-profit financial stewardship.
 He has a relative with an acquired brain injury.